top of page

 You are welcome to call me for an initial discussion free of charge, with no obligation to book an appointment.
 We can discuss your concerns and what you hope to gain from speech and language therapy and I can let you know what I offer and what I can do to help.

-• A case history session: Parents or carers are central to the assessment as you know your child best and can therefore provide valuable information regarding your child and their stammer within the context of the family.
-As having a child who stammers can be very worrying for parents, the case history session also gives you the opportunity to share your worries and concerns.
+Parents or carers are central in establishing the best way forward.
+You know your child best and can therefore provide valuable information regarding your child and their stammer within the context of the family and their day to day life.
+As having a child who stammers can be very worrying for parents, the parent session also gives you the opportunity to share your worries and concerns with me.

-Please contact me for information regarding fees for assessment.
+Please contact me for information regarding fees.

-Therapy
+Therapy Sessions

-Please contact me for information regarding fees for therapy.
+Please contact me for information regarding fees.

 Being parents of a son with a stammer can be difficult.
 We had no experience of dealing with it and while we panicked our son’s speech seemed to be in free fall.
 Then we found Alison.
 She immediately put us at ease and gave us basic tools that the whole family were able to use to help.